 Supporting idea:

-Firstly, money is the best thing in the world for materialist persons.
+Firstly, money is the best thing in the world for materialist PEOPLE.

 Supporting citation:

 “In The Great Gatsby, money is a huge motivator in the characters' relationships, motivations, and outcomes.
 Most of the characters reveal themselves to be highly materialistic, their motivations driven by their desire for money and things: Daisy marries and stays with Tom because of the lifestyle he can provide her” (Wulick, 2020)